rolspace/www.rolandoramos.tech/_posts/2017-02-20-5-actions-first-time-manager.markdown

 <!--more-->

-I know I do not have a lot of experience yet, but I believe I can share a few of the activities that helped me ease the transition from software engineer to team manager.
+I know I do not have a lot of experience yet, but I believe I can share the 5 things that helped me to ease the transition from software engineer to team manager.
 In no particular order:

 <p class="subtitle-large">1.
 Listening</p>